liquid glass epoxy thickness restriction

 4. Follow Recommended Mixing and Pouring Techniques: To achieve a smooth and clear finish in your thick applications, it’s crucial to adhere to the recommended mixing and pouring techniques.
 This will ensure convenience and a professional outcome.

-See also Troubleshooting Liquid Glass Epoxy Application
+See also Epoxy Application Techniques

 Conclusion: Ensuring Success With Liquid Glass Epoxy Thickness